CiroDVolpe/clojure-alura/README.md

 # Clojure courses | Alura
 Repository dedicated to studies on Clojure and functional programming

-## Each folder will contain an abbreviation to it's respective class on Alura
+## Each folder will be named with an abbreviation to it's respective course on Alura